unitaryfund/qrack/CODE_OF_CONDUCT.md

-Qrack has adopted the Unitary Fund Contributor Covenant Code of Conduct.
+Qrack has adopted the Unitary Foundation Contributor Covenant Code of Conduct.

 **We love our community, indiscriminately, and planet Earth is our community.
 You rock!**